nodelibraries/ioc/README.md

 ### Circular Dependencies

-Circular dependencies are automatically resolved for all service lifetimes (similar to .NET Core):
+Circular dependencies are automatically resolved for all service lifetimes:

 ```typescript
 class ServiceA {